 The reasons my clients don’t appear to suffer as much as their colleagues are threefold.

 Firstly, I make sure the invoice that is sent out is absolutely correct.
 The address is verified with the post office (the address and the postcode is checked against the Post Office “Postcode finder”).

 This is free and saves me worrying if the details are correct.

 Secondly, if the invoice is unpaid after a set length of time I telephone the patient.

-Thirdly and finally, I take debit or credit card payments.
+Thirdly and finally, I take debit card payments for my clients.

 None of the above are exactly rocket science but if you strip down each stage you remove many of the reasons for a self-funding patient not to pay.